7 Most Beautiful Beaches in Newcastle

 Susan Gilmore Beach

-Susan Gilmore Beach is named after an American ship that sank off the Newcastle Coast in 1884.
+Susan Gilmore Beach takes its name from an American ship that sank off the Newcastle coast in 1884.

-Despite the tragic story, this strip of sand is a great finisher to the Newcastle Memorial Walk as it shows off the dramatic coastline.
-You can also park in the Bar Beach car park and look down at the view.
+Despite its sombre history, this stretch of sand is a great finisher to the Newcastle Memorial Walk, showcasing the area’s dramatic coastline.
+Alternatively, you can park at the Bar Beach car park and enjoy the breathtaking views from above.

 5. Bar Beach